stefan22/chat-app-client-rfb/README.md

 note: could also use warning badge for:
-- currently used for likes only
+- currently used for likes only (not authenticated warning && already liked warning)
 - delete button
   + message does not exist or
   + message does not belong to user